BENIANAJUNIOR/Memos-Chats/README.md

 - HTML: to structure the content of the web application.
 - CSS: to describe the presentation of teh web application.
 - Pycharm : to develop my web application.
+- Figma: to design the web page prototyping and design systems.
 - Javascript : to add dynamic and interactive elements to the web pages.
 - Agora APIs, broad range of SDKs, and partner ecosystem where used in embed voice, video, real-time messaging.